TarokhDev2020/DevConnector-MERN/README.md

 This is a MERN stack application.
 It is a small social network app that includes authentication, profiles and forum posts.

+## Features
+* Register and login functionality
+* Add your own experiences and work histories as a developer
+* See other developer's experiences and work histories
+* Submit posts
+* Comment on other developer's posts

 ## Dependencies

 - bcryptjs